nogibjj/mlops-template/README.md

 ## Template for MLOPs projects with GPU

+**CONDA IS NOT NEEDED AS A PACKAGE MANAGER.
+All setup is done using the Python Software Foundation recommended tools:  virtualenv and pip and mainstream production tools Docker.**

 1. First thing to do on launch is to open a new shell and verify virtualenv is sourced.

 Things included are: